-- Downer Ending: Played straight, but also subverted.
+- Downer Ending: Subverted.
 In the first play of the trilogy, Clytemnestra seems to get away with Agamemnon's murder.
 However, the next play dealt with Orestes' vengeance against her.
 Of course, that is itself a big no-no, so Orestes is tormented by the Furies.
 The next play of the trilogy is a trial, which ends in the acquittal of Orestes, making the trilogy as a whole end on an up note.
 This was quite an innovation at the time, as a trilogy of plays produced for the City Dionysia were normally unrelated.

 - Greek Chorus

 - Missing Episode: The Oresteia would originally have been performed with a 4th comic play, Proteus.
 It has not survived.